-The Pregnancy & Infant Loss Support Centre understands how difficult it is for families who have experienced the trauma of pregnancy and infant loss to access mental health support.
-We are requesting funding to be able to continue to offer free, remote, specialized mental health support to families who have been impacted by miscarriage, stillbirth, neonatal death or SIDS and otherwise may not be able to access or afford it.
-Funds will be used to build capacity and meet the increased demand for specialized bereavement mental health support.
+We are requesting funding to continue offering free, remote, specialized support to families impacted by miscarriage, stillbirth, neonatal death, or SIDS, who may otherwise be unable to access or afford these services.
+Funds will be used to build capacity and meet the increased demand for specialized community bereavement support.

 Karen & Jeff’s Story